nikita-rudenko/nikitarudenko.dev/content/blog/breaking-down-debounce.md

 #### Using an anonymous function

-The `callback` function has no other usages except the one with `return`.
+The `callLater` function has no other usages except the one with `return`.
 It can be easily turned into an anonymous function that gets returned inline:

 ```js
 function debounce(func, delayMs) {